roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  Soon, Susan had reversed herself below me.
 She and I were in "69" position, the blonde on her back, me straddling her with my face above her pussy, and her mouth underneath mine.
 I continued to bend me head down, licking her wet clit, sliding my tongue inside her tight hole.
 The flavor of a female's cunt was so different from a hard male's cock, I was drinking her juices as they flowed out.
 Behind me, gorgeous Nick was burying his cock inside my pussy, shoving it hard into the back, making me feel pressure as deep as I have ever felt inside there.
 Susan was licking his balls and shaft while he fucked me, occasionally her tongue flicking off my clitty, teasing me while he fucked me.

  I couldn't help it, I had an orgasm, then another.
 The smells of our sex, the sight of her naked body and his sexy face and chest . . . his HUGE cock . . . it was perfection, I was in nirvana, I had an explosive, loud cum followed a couple minutes later by another one.
-Report_Story #3